Schools & Youth Groups

 We want children to experience the cycle of a tree’s life – learning how to identify different trees, collecting different seeds, planting them, and nurturing them until they are tall enough to plant.
-Then planting them in their own environment, in gardens, parks, school grounds and open spaces - where they will remain potentially for many hundreds of years.
+Then planting them in their own environment in gardens, parks, school grounds and open spaces - where they will remain potentially for many hundreds of years.

-Where trees can’t be planted at school or at home,Treebourne will help find suitable land, and ensure that all children can plant the trees they've grown themselves, and take a personal stake in their own natural environment that will live into the future.
+Where trees can’t be planted at school, at home or by family and friends,Treebourne will help find suitable land, and ensure that all children can plant the trees they've grown themselves, enabling them to take a personal stake in their own natural environment that will live into the future.

-And we're joining in with the Queens Platinum Jubilee celebrations next year by asking children to plant at least some of the trees that they have grown, in an exciting large-scale planting project for Eastbourne, that Treebourne will deliver under the Queens Green Canopy initiative.
+And we're joining in with the Queen's Platinum Jubilee celebrations this year by asking children to plant at least some of the trees that they grow, in an exciting large-scale planting project for Eastbourne.Jubilee Green Canopy

 What you need to know

-- The kit is not prescriptive; it will give you the freedom to design the best way of collecting and growing the seeds that suits your class around your existing curriculum.
+- The kit itself is not prescriptive; it will give you the freedom to design the best way of collecting and growing the seeds that suits your class around your existing curriculum.

 - All you need to add is a local park or woodland where you can gather the seeds.

-How to apply
+How to Recognise the Seeds